 Fortunately, this time around they decided to go with a more mainstream look.
 It uses a full custom black shroud around the PCB and that blends seamlessly with the backplate and the black fans.
 Speaking of fans, it uses a dual-fan configuration and runs cooler than the reference card.
 It’s a great card at MSRP, but not without its flaws.

 Due to the dual fan configuration, it does get a bit noisy trying to cool that GDDR6 memory.
-While thermal performance is okay, it doesn’t leave us with a lot of overclocking headroom.
-If that doesn’t bother you, this is still a great value.
+While thermal performance is okay, it doesn’t leave us with a lot of GPU overclocking headroom.
+If that doesn’t bother you, this is still a great value and hence the best value RX 5700 XT.

 We’ve covered pretty much everything most users would want out of their RX 5700 XT at this point.
 So for the last spot on the list, we decided to include something unorthodox.
-And nothing screams unorthodox quite like the PowerColor Liquid Devil.
+And nothing screams unorthodox quite like the PowerColor Liquid Devil which is the best performing RX 5700 XT GPU on our list.

 To be perfectly candid, I’ve rarely seen graphics cards that are so appropriately named.
 I couldn’t think of a better name than Liquid Devil for this card if I wanted to.
 Everything from the packaging to the design is all premium.
 Outside of that, it’s the same 5700 XT with great performance for 1440p gaming.

 Powercolor also includes three dyes in the box, so you can customize it to make it your own.
 The block is manufactured by EKWB and features RGB lighting.
 By far the best thermal performance in any 5700 XT.
-However, it is very expensive and even pricer than a few RTX 2070 Super GPUs.
+However, it is very expensive and even pricer than a few RTX 2070 Super GPUs, so it can be called the best premium RX 5700 XT.